Getting Started

 Drivers implement abstract service contracts.
 For example, to add caching:

-import { CacheModule } from '@modularityjs/core';
+import { CacheModule } from '@modularityjs/cache';

 import { CacheMemoryModule } from '@modularityjs/cache-memory';